stas1f1/techdebt-project/README.md

   <img src="https://github.com/stas1f1/techdebt-project/blob/main/images/t5_validation_loss.png" width="400" title="hover text">
 </p>

-Generator model was able to understand simple algorithmic functions like prime number check and fibonacci sequence, however did not do so well in determining exact geometry task or the function being visualized through pyplot.
+Generator model [was able to](https://github.com/stas1f1/techdebt-project/blob/main/generator/generator_testing.ipynb) understand simple algorithmic functions like prime number check and fibonacci sequence, however did not do so well in determining exact geometry task or the function being visualized through pyplot.

-Below are example tables for random functions taken from the initial dataset's part not used in training, sampled by short, medium and long-length names
+Below are example tables for random functions taken from the initial dataset's part not used in training, sampled by short, medium and long-length names.

 ### Short-length function regeneration examples